Geordie's Magic Elixir Mixir

 Cayenne — 1.25 ml/day (0.5g)

 Capsaicin, the active compound in cayenne, activates TRPV1 receptors in a way that produces thermogenic and anti-inflammatory effects.
 Multiple RCTs and meta-analyses support capsaicin for increased energy expenditure, reduced appetite, and improved lipid profiles.
-A 2017 meta-analysis (Zheng et al., Appetite) found significant reductions in energy intake and increases in energy expenditure.
+A 2014 meta-analysis (Whiting et al., Appetite) found that pre-meal capsaicinoids significantly reduced energy intake — by roughly 74 kcal per meal — and a 2017 review (Zheng et al., Bioscience Reports) summarizes the thermogenic mechanisms.
 At 0.5g/day of ground cayenne (roughly 2–4 mg capsaicin), these effects appear without requiring the high-dose capsule formulations used in some trials.
 Capsaicin also inhibits NF-κB inflammatory signaling, complementing the anti-inflammatory action of turmeric, ginger, and cloves already in the blend.

 - Greger: Capsaicin Topics